Karrinyup, Western Australia: Facilities

 The Karrinyup Shopping Centre contains a bus station, community centre and library as well as two major department stores.
 It was built in 1973 with 54,587 m^{2} of retail accommodation with undercover and open-air parking.
-A major renovation was completed in 2021 when it expanded to 109,000 m² of retail space including cinemas and a new dining precinct, making Karrinyup Shopping Centre the largest in suburban Perth.
+A major renovation was completed in 2021 when it expanded to 109,000 m^{2} of retail space including cinemas and a new dining precinct, making Karrinyup Shopping Centre the largest in suburban Perth.
 Apartment towers in the north-east of the complex are expected to be finished by 2027.
 The complex is owned by the superannuation fund UniSuper and managed by GPT.

 Karrinyup has two golf courses, Hamersley (public) and Lake Karrinyup (private).
 Open spaces exist at Lake Karrinyup and at the south-west of the suburb.
 Karrinyup contains three state primary schools (Karrinyup, Deanmore and Newborough) and a private college, St Mary's Anglican Girls' School, founded in 1921 at West Perth and relocated to Karrinyup in 1961.

 Transport

-Karrinyup is served by the Karrinyup bus station, located at the shopping centre, with Transperth bus routes 422, 423, 424 and 425 providing a link to Stirling train station.
-Further west is a bus depot operated by Swan Transit.
-All services are operated by Swan Transit.
+Karrinyup is served by the Karrinyup bus station, located at the shopping centre, with Transperth bus routes 422, 423, 424 and 425 providing a link to Stirling railway station.
+A Transperth depot in the suburb is to be upgraded to operate electric buses in 2026.